On this page

 The strategy allows local territorial authorities in different areas to take into account their area's particular seismic, economic and social conditions.

-Why the law was changed
+Why the law was changed in 2004

 Changes to the law on earthquake-prone buildings were introduced with the intent of reducing casualties in major earthquakes.